tschanzvera/eye-exercise/README.md

 ## How to run

-Load the url in your browser
+Load the url in your browser and use the mouse to move the eyes.

 ## support